Click here for the home page

 The women of Sparta enjoyed more independence and rights than Greek women elsewhere.
 They received military training, owned property, and ran Sparta while the men were off fighting wars.
 We credit a Spartan woman with saying that it is better for a warrior to be carried back (dead) on his shield than to come home without it.

-Because he had taken out all silver and gold of circulation, Lykurgos introduced a currency made of iron, which he may have seen as an appropriate symbol of strength.
-The iron money had to be cast in sizeable ingots to be worth much, which produced several advantages from the non-merchant's point of view.
+Because he had taken out all silver and gold of circulation, Lykurgos introduced a currency made of iron.
+To be worth much, the iron money had to be cast into large objects, either as rods or spits, or simply as ingots.
+This produced several advantages from the non-merchant's point of view.
 It was too bulky to steal, not worth the trouble to counterfeit, rusted if hoarded, and wasn't even easy to spend.
 It also discouraged commerce with others, according to Plutarch: "No rhetoric-master, fortune-teller, harlot-monger, jeweler or engraver would set foot in a country which had no money."
 This meant that Spartans knew little about either foreign vices or marketing skills.(11)

 After Lykurgos, Sparta began to form a series of alliances with other city-states and localities, which it turned into the Spartan-led Peloponnesian League.
 Sparta's policy after this was to oppose and overthrow the tyrannies.
 This policy was generally successful; by 550 B.C.
 Arcadia, Elis, Corinth and Megara were members of the League, and Boeotia (Thebes) joined it when the Peloponnesian War broke out.